-When considering the requirement to identify assets, in line with 2.1 of the Rules, Firms should consider the materiality and the possible underlying risks associated with that asset.
+When considering the requirement to identify assets, in line with rule 2.1, Firms should consider the materiality and the possible underlying risks associated with that asset.
 All assets should be considered through a cyber security lens but not all assets will require bespoke or in depth analysis.